 - Contact relatives or friends at your request and with your written consent.

 - Replace a stolen passport.

-There is no local equivalent to the “911” emergency line in Chad.
+There is no local equivalent to the “911” emergency line.

 Local Laws & Special Circumstances

-Satellite Phones: Satellite phones are illegal in Chad and no permits are available.
-Travelers using satellite phones in Chad risk seizure of phones and arrest.
+Satellite Phones: Satellite phones are illegal and no permits are available.
+Travelers using satellite phones risk seizure of phones and arrest.

-LGBT RIGHTS: Chadian law prohibits “unnatural acts.”
-The law has not been used against lesbian, gay, bisexual, and transgender (LGBT) persons.
-No specific laws apply to LGBT persons.
+LGBT RIGHTS: There are social and cultural strictures against homosexuality.
+The law prohibits, but does not define, “unnatural acts” and has not been used against lesbian, gay, bisexual, and transgender (LGBT) persons.
+No other specific laws apply to LGBT persons.
 There are no known LGBT organizations in the country.